isovector/draconian-results/pho.md

 ### Protecting long-term care residents

 All visitors should be fully vaccinated before visiting a long-term care or seniors\' assisted-living facility.
-You\'re fully vaccinated 7 days after [dose
+The easiest way to show proof of vaccination is using your [BC Vaccine
-2].
+Card].

 Safety precautions like visitor health screening, hand hygiene and physical distancing will continue.